PIC4SeR/MPOSE2021_Dataset/README.md

     * `python create_rgb_pose.py`
     * RGB data is available in the "dataset_path"/rgb folder;
     * POSE data is available in the "dataset_path"/pose folder.

-## 3. Post-processing to RGB and POSE data
-1. Refine generated RGB and POSE:
+4. Refine generated RGB+POSE data:
     * `python refine_dataset.py`
+    * Refined RGB data is available in the "dataset_path"/rgb folder;
+    * Refined POSE data is available in the "dataset_path"/pose folder.

 NOTE: This procedure applies the following transformations: 1) remove samples such that the RGB encoding failed due to corrupted data; 2) renaming "outliers", i.e. sequences that, due to the above processing, do not contain the target action anymore; 3) remove sequences judjed to be non-sense.
 The script `find_outliers.py` was used to manually scan RGB files and find which sequence should have been considered an outlier.
 The results of this search are located into 'misc/refine_dataset/'.

+5. (Optional) Check integrity of RGB+POSE data (to make sure that generated sequences are in compliance with MPOSE2021 official sequences):
+    * `python check_integrity.py rgb_pose`
+    * You should get the following message: "Test against misc/cksum_rgb.csv passed!";
+    * You should get the following message: "Test against misc/cksum_pose.csv passed!".

-2. Generate dataset meta and summary figures:
+6. Generate dataset summary figures:
-    * `python export_meta_and_figures.py`
+    * `python export_figures.py`
+    * Figures are available in the "dataset_path"/figures folder.

 # References
 [1] F. Angelini, Z. Fu, Y. Long, L. Shao and S. M. Naqvi, "2D Pose-based Real-time Human Action Recognition with Occlusion-handling," in IEEE Transactions on Multimedia.
 URL: http://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=8853267&isnumber=4456689